-Philadelphia released new “assessments” of property values, which they will use to calculate 2023 property tax bills.
+Last year, Philadelphia released new “assessments” of property values, which are used to calculate property tax bills.
 If your assessed value went up, your property taxes will, too.
 Based on the current tax rate, for every $10,000 in increased value, your yearly tax bill will go up by $140.
-To estimate your 2023 property tax, visit our Property Tax Calculator.

-If you think your new home assessment is too high, you should appeal right away.
-You can do that by requesting a “First Level Review” with the Office of Property Assessment, and filing an appeal with the Board of Revision of Taxes by October 3, 2022.
+If you think your home assessment is too high, you should appeal right away.
+You can do that by requesting a “First Level Review” with the Office of Property Assessment by September 8, 2023 and filing an appeal with the Board of Revision of Taxes by October 2, 2023.
 Learn more at the Philadelphia Office of Property Assessments.

 Most Philadelphia homeowners qualify for at least one tax relief program.

-Next, if you do not qualify for LOOP, you should enroll in the Homestead Exemption Program.
-This program is available for every Philadelphia homeowner, including people who are dealing with tangled titles, except for people who are enrolled in LOOP.
-Currently, the Homestead Exemption saves Philadelphia homeowners around $629 on their yearly tax bill.
+First, all homeowners should enroll in the Homestead Exemption Program.
+This program is available for every Philadelphia homeowner, including people who have tangled titles, except for people who are enrolled in LOOP.
+The Homestead Exemption saves Philadelphia homeowners $1,119 on their yearly tax bill.

 If you are already enrolled in any of these programs, you do not need to re-apply each year.